Hilbert–Bernays-Löb provability conditions: Use in proving Gödel's incompleteness theorems

 The Hilbert–Bernays provability conditions, combined with the diagonal lemma, allow proving both of Gödel's incompleteness theorems shortly.
-Indeed the main effort of Godel's proofs lied in showing that these conditions (or equivalent ones) and the diagonal lemma hold for Peano arithmetics; once these are established the proof can be easily formalized.
+Indeed the main effort of Godel's proofs lay in showing that these conditions (or equivalent ones) and the diagonal lemma hold for Peano arithmetics; once these are established the proof can be easily formalized.

 Using the diagonal lemma, there is a formula $\rho$ such that $T \Vdash \rho \leftrightarrow \neg Prov(\#(\rho))$.

 Proving Godel's first incompleteness theorem

 For the first theorem only the first and third conditions are needed.

 The condition that T is ω-consistent is generalized by the condition that if for every formula φ, if T proves Prov(#(φ)), then T proves φ.
 Note that this indeed holds for an ω-consistent T because Prov(#(φ)) means that there is a number coding for the proof of φ, and if T is ω-consistent then going through all natural numbers one can actually find such a particular number a, and then one can use a to construct an actual proof of φ in T.

 Suppose T could have proven $\rho$.
 We then would have the following theorems in T: